 Two-year bachelor’s degree programs sound like a hoax because squeezing four years of study into 24 months would be too good to be true.
-However, two-year bachelor’s degrees do exist with one caveat: they’re reserved for transfer credits from community college.
-Two-year bachelor’s options are really degree completion programs intended for returning adults who’ve finished associate degrees or equivalent semester hours at other accredited colleges.
+However, two-year bachelor’s degrees do exist with one caveat: they’re reserved for transfer credits from a community college.

 Nontraditional students taking this accelerated track usually attend evening, weekend, or online courses to build atop their A.A/A.S. degree foundation.
 Some graduate faster than two years by transferring more credit hours from community college, taking CLEP exams, and getting credit for work experience.
-Today’s higher education market is increasingly flexible for students aged 21 and older to advance in two-year bachelor’s degree programs, and then to a graduate degree.

 Why Get a 2-Year Bachelor’s Degree?

 Earning a degree to get your career started or to increase your earning potential in your current career can feel overwhelming and even confusing at times.
 Many people are discouraged when they consider that a bachelor’s degree program will usually take up to four years to complete.
-If you are already employed or if you have other obligations right now, this can seem like an impossible amount of time.
-An associate degree takes two years, not a bachelor’s.

 The good news is that there are ways to earn a regular bachelor’s degree in only two years.
 This type of undergraduate degree program usually takes four years to complete with traditional methods, but with careful planning and by using alternative credit earning methods, such as you can earn in community colleges, you can speed up this process.

 These types of programs allow students to fast-track their educational goals so that they can get started on their careers or further their careers quickly.
-If you have been wondering can you get a bachelor’s degree in 2 years, here are some frequently asked questions to help you navigate this great educational option.
+If you have been wondering if you can get a bachelor’s degree in 2 years, here are some frequently asked questions to help you navigate this great educational option.

-What Are The Benefits of A 2 Year Bachelor Degree?
+What Are The Benefits of a 2‑Year Bachelor Degree?

 One of the most important things to consider is the why behind making this type of decision concerning your undergraduate degree.
 When most university students are perfectly happy to take four years to complete their bachelor’s degree program, why are you considering a two-year option?
 There are many benefits to this route.

-Money- The less time you spend in school the less money you will spend as well.
-Most colleges calculate tuition based on credit hours.
-When you can decrease these credit hours, you can cut your tuition costs way down.
 College costs are constantly on the rise in the U.S. Any way that students can save on expenses will help them start their careers with better financial security.
 Community colleges are also low-cost ways to earn college credits toward a professional degree.

-Time- When you are getting ready to start your career, time is an important consideration.
-Many students are wondering can you get a bachelor’s degree in 2 years because they are anxious to get their careers started.
-For those who are already employed, they may be needing to increase their earning potential.
 As the cost of living is increasing in our country, these are legitimate considerations and worries that students have.
 The more quickly you can get yourself established in a solid career, the better you will be able to provide for yourself and your family.
-A 2-year bachelor degree in professional programs can help you accomplish this.
+A 2‑year bachelor’s degree in professional programs can help you accomplish this.

-Starting Late- If you got off to a slow start with your education, or you chose to take a gap year in between high school and college, a 2-year bachelor degree can help you catch up and stay on track.
-For many people, starting their career by a certain age is a top priority.
+For many people, starting their career at a certain age is a top priority.
 However, life sometimes gets in the way of these plans.
-If your educational path got sidetracked, or you purposefully took time off, you may be wondering can you get a two-year bachelor degree to catch up.
+If your educational path got sidetracked, or you purposefully took time off, you may be wondering if can you get a two-year bachelor’s degree to catch up.
 You can use this educational option to keep your dreams on track.

 How Do Two-Year Bachelor’s Degrees Work?

-Colleges usually put their own unique spin on two-year bachelor’s programs, but all require satisfying 60+ credit hours bachelor’s degree requirements for the liberal arts and sciences core before a degree completion program.
+Colleges usually put their unique spin on two-year bachelor’s programs, but all require satisfying 60+ credit hours bachelor’s degree requirements for the liberal arts and sciences core before a degree completion program.
 A general liberal studies program can be a foundation for many majors, not just a liberal studies bachelor.

 General education courses like fine arts and computer science are some of the most common college classes and the basis of associate degrees.
 Adults then complete two years of primarily major-related, upper-division college courses for field advancement.
-For example, a B.A. in Psychology degree completion program would likely constitute courses for brain science, personality, stress management, and clinical counseling rather than history or English.

 Can I Use Work Experience To Earn Credit Quickly?